CaptainCluster/CaptainCluster/README.md

 **FollowTracker**, a GitHub follow tracker made with Python that uses the GitHub API to track changes in followership [Link to repo](https://github.com/CaptainCluster/FollowTracker)

-My shenanigans 🃏
----

-:computer: Not only do I study Software Engineering in a university, I program during my free time and explore new horizons in order to evolve as both a person and a software engineer.

-💂‍♂️ Currently I am maintaining two university guild websites.
-Not only that, I am developing a language-learning application (LangMaster) and a new website for Cluster ry.

-🤝 I am social and love networking with people, thus I am constantly meeting new faces from all around the world.

 My stats 📊
 ---
 <div>